Arjun-G-Ravi/Non-AI-Notes/07_i3wm/main.md

 - Mod e                 Change mode to: default
 - Mod s                 Change mode to: stacking
 - Mod w                 Change mode to: tabbed
-- Mod < 0-9 >           Switch to another workspace
-- Mod Shift < 0-9 >     Move the current container into a different window

 ## Dealing with other appilication
 - Mod d                 Open a default application